pingswept/design-for-fab/content/logistics/projects.md

-# P6: TTC cog railway
+P6: The TTC cog railway: a pastoral journey in 10 parts

 Build a cog railway to allow local denizens to tour the TTC patio.